hlship/sanddancer-dialog/README.md

 - Prevent player from returning to desert after coyotes offer
 - Before entering desert, turn on the flashlight if held
 - Prevent entering the desert during the rainstorm scene
+- Add "coyotes" as synonym of "coyote" in the guide book

 ### v4 -- 27 Sep 2020